xuxocast/optimiseR/README.md

   7. float **learn_rate**.
 Step size at each iteration
   8. float **zero_level**.
 The iterations stop when the gradient is below this threshold.

-It returns a list with two elements c(xmin, ymin).
+It returns the minimun as a vector with N elements.